ImmortalTerror/Robotic-Peacock/README.md

 - !help - Shows you a list of commands and what they do
 - !random - Gives you a random number
-- !flirt - Sends youa little message ;)
+- !flirt - I'm a failure :)